alseidi/book-meeting/README.md

-# Abode Test - FE
+# Meeting Booking System

+## Frontend

-## Description
+### Description
-This repository contains the frontend portion of a proof-of-concept (PoC) software system for a simple yet effective calendar event management system.
-It was built using ReactJS and vite.
+This repository houses the frontend component of a meeting booking system designed as a proof-of-concept (PoC).
+It utilizes ReactJS and Vite to provide a dynamic and responsive user interface for managing meeting schedules effectively.

-## Prerequisites
+### Prerequisites
-- Node.js - Ensure you have Node.js installed.
+- **Node.js**: Ensure you have Node.js installed.
 If not, you can download it from [here](https://nodejs.org/en).

 ## Installation